About the Inquiry

 The second evidence session was held on 12 June 2019.
 The Committee heard evidence from teachers and academics.

 View the Committee meeting from 12 June 2019 here.

 26th June 2019

-The third evidence session will be held on 26 June 2019.
+The third evidence session was held on 26 June 2019.

 Call for views – submissions received